DregHub/DregDVR/README.md

 Automatically downloads all their YouTube....

-> Livestreams
+- Livestreams

-> Livestream Comments (even hidden or removed ones) to a .txt file
+- Livestream Comments (even hidden or removed ones) to a .txt file

-> Subtitles (for both live and posted videos\shorts
+- Subtitles (for both live and posted videos\shorts

-> Videos
+- Videos

-> Shorts
+- Shorts

-> Community Posts
+- Community Posts

-Automatically uploads....

-> Their Livestreams, Videos, Shorts
+**Automatically uploads Their....**

+- Livestreams

+- Videos

+- Shorts

+**To....**

-> To internet archive > which is practically unbannable
+- Internet Archive > which is practically unbannable

-> To youtube          > which will show up in google search results
+- Youtube > which will show up in google search results

->
-> All video information is pulled from \_Meta\Default.xml
+All information is pulled from \_Meta\Default.xml

-Using fuck all resources, no video transcoding, can run on a potato
+Using fuck all resources with no video transcoding .
+Can run on a potato

 # SO MANY FOLDERS, WHAT FOR ?